seisman/HinetPy/README.md

 1. Is username and password correct?
 2. Has Hi-net website been updated?
-3. Is catwin32 command in you path and executable?
+3. Is command `catwin32` in you path and executable?
-4. How many station are selected for Hi-net and F-net?
+4. How many stations are selected for Hi-net and F-net?
 5. Is `Maxspan` in allowed range?

 ### HinetContRequest.py ###

-`HinetContRequest.py` is used to request and download data from Hi-net server.
+`HinetContRequest.py` is used to request and download data from NIED server.

 #### Usage ####